kapilt/juju-softlayer/README.rst

-This package provides a cli plugin for juju that allows for automated provisioning of machines on softlayer.
-I like to call it slayer :-)
+This package provides a cli plugin for juju that allows for automated provisioning of virtual/cloud machines on softlayer.

 Softlayer is premium hosting provider offering both bare metal and xen based cloud instances with a myriad of configuration options across multiple data center with monthly and hourly billing.
-Due to the length of time it takes to provision bare metal machines (3-4 hrs) this plugin only supports cloud instances.

 Juju provides for workloads management and orchestration using a collection of workloads definitions (charms) that can be assembled